ebgaaron/diplib/doc/src/concepts.md

 We use negative values for connectivity in some algorithms, in e.g. the binary dilation.
 These indicate alternating connectivities, which leads to more isotropic shapes than using the same connectivity for all iterations.
-These alternating connectivities are available only if the function takes a `dip::sint` as connectivity parameter.
+These alternating connectivities are available only if the function takes a \ref dip::sint as connectivity parameter.

 In terms of the classical connectivity denominations we have, in 2D: